Reynolds v. Sims: Aftermath

 Since the ruling applied different representation rules to the states than was applicable to the federal government, Reynolds v.
 Sims set off a legislative firestorm across the country.
-Senator Everett Dirksen of Illinois led a fight to pass a constitutional amendment allowing legislative districts based on land area, similar to the United States Senate.
+Senator Everett Dirksen of Illinois led a fight to pass a constitutional amendment allowing legislative districts similar to the United States Senate.
 He warned that:

 Numerous states had to change their system of representation in the state legislature.
-For instance, South Carolina had elected one state senator from each county.
+For instance, South Carolina had historically elected one state senator from each county.
 It devised a reapportionment plan and passed an amendment providing for home rule to counties.
-However, allegations of State Senates being redundant arose, as all states affected retained their state senates, with state senators being elected from single-member districts, rather than abolishing the upper houses, as had been done in 1936 in Nebraska (and in the provinces of Canada), or switching to electing state senators by proportional representation from several large multi-member districts or from one statewide at-large district, as was done in Australia.
+While allegations of state senates being redundant arose in the decision's aftermath, all states affected retained their state senates, with state senators being elected from single-member districts.
+This contrasted with the options of abolishing the upper houses, as had been done in Nebraska in 1936 (as well as the provinces of Canada), or electing state senators via proportional representation from either several large multi-member districts or from one statewide at-large district, as was done in Australia.